eProsima/DDS-Record-Replay/docs/rst/recording/getting_started/project_overview.rst

 The |ddsrecorder| application automatically discovers all topics in the DDS network and saves the data published in each topic with the publication timestamp of the data.
 Furthermore, by using the `DynamicTypes <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dynamic_types/dynamic_types.html>`_ feature of *Fast DDS*, it is possible to record the type of the data in the MCAP file.
 The benefit of this comes from the fact that the data is saved serialized according to the CDR format.
-The registration of the data type in the file allows the reading of the data (deserialisation) when loading the file.
+The registration of the data type in the file allows the reading of the data (deserialization) when loading the file.

 Since the |ddsrecorder| needs to record the data types of the data to be saved in the database, the user application must communicate the data types with which it is working by means of the type lookup service.
 This can be easily achieved by applying the configuration described in :ref:`this section <usage_fastdds_configuration>`.